As students become more fluent with technology, their skills must reach beyond merely knowing how to use devices.

 This is a fun, engaging way for students to learn the basics of school technology use.
 Students move through different online experiences and tasks to earn various badges including a digital citizenship badge.
 Each grade level addresses different parts of digital citizenship, but the badge training follows a similar pattern.

-Most badges involve the sharing of information (video, infographic, definition, etc.), a discussion, a small-group activity and a badge goal.
+Most badges involve sharing information (video, infographic, definition, etc.), a discussion, a small-group activity and a badge goal.
 Once students master the badge goal, they receive a sticker “badge” printed with the unique logo of the digital topic.

 These topics include laptop care, viruses, digital writing, and, of course, digital citizenship.
 Most students at Jouett place the stickers on their computers, or on their binders.
 Teachers also appreciate the support that badge training provides because students enter class with a firm foundation in laptop care, troubleshooting, digital citizenship, online collaborative tools and digital communication.